The Grey safari

 Tortilis Camp has a prime location for witnessing the majesty of Africa’s highest mountain, Kilimanjaro.
 It is named after the flat-topped, umbrella thorn tree, the Acacia Tortilis, and embraces a hill in one of Amboseli’s areas of Acacia Tortilis woodland.
 Located in a private conservancy bordering the national park, game drives, walks, sundowners and bush meals take place both inside the national park and in the conservancy, where we’ll enjoy exclusivity.

 The tents are all simple but spacious, with king or twin beds and elegant en suite bathrooms.
 There is a main lounge, bar and dining area, all exquisitely built with natural materials and thatched roofs, with magnificent views of Kilimanjaro.
 Tortilis Camp was one of the first eco lodges of its size and is very proudly 100% solar.

 We are going to leave the elephants behind and take another private charter to an area that is the absolute best place to view and photograph white rhino.
-It is a private game reserve called Solio, which measures approximately 17,500 acres fenced and protected, and geared towards rhino conservation.
-We are going to stay for 4 nights in Solio.
+It is a reserve specialised in Rhino, and we’ll stay there for 4 nights.